Korea Electronic Travel Authorization

 • Valid for up to three years

-• More convenient to pass through border control since K-ETA holders are exempt from filling out an e-arrival card upon arrival.
+• More convenient to pass through border control since K-ETA holders are exempt from filling out an arrival card upon arrival.

 Who We Are